paritytech/polkadot/node/malus/README.md

 gsutil ls gs://zombienet-logs/zombie-<namespace uniqueId>/logs/
 ```

-This will also teardown the cluster after completion.
+This will also teardown the namespace after completion.

 ## Container Image Building Note